 What’s the magic about Choose Your Own Adventure?

 Remember those quick-read paperbacks you may have read as a kid?
 Well, the concept has gotten an update.
-Its latest incarnation as a creative device for video turns storytelling into an immersive experience unique to each person.
+Its latest incarnation as a creative device for interactive video turns storytelling into an immersive experience unique to each person.

 Interactive video changes the audience’s relationship with the film through choices that personalize the experience.
 Every viewer is the protagonist, and every protagonist is different.